Lake Burley Griffin 10 Nov 2018

 The following information highlights what is occurring for the regatta this Saturday.

 1. The full program of events ie all races and crews can be found on the Rowing ACT website.
 There are sometimes changes to this program and therefore it is important that you only use the Marist entries spreadsheet to determine when you are racing.
 Coxswains have been nominated - so please check the spreadsheet in case you are coxing.
 Please check the boat allocation details (ie where to pick and drop off your boats).
+This year this is shown on the Marist entries spreadsheet ie the right column.
+Please check the key at the bottom as the colour indicates where to pick the boat up from / drop it off.

 4. All the regattas are mandatory events for all those in the club whether you are rowing or not rowing - this is as per the Season Calendar.
-It is expected that all boys are in attendance from the first race right up until all the boats and equipment are packed away and we have our medal presentation back at CRC.
+It is expected that all boys are in attendance from the first race right up until all the boats and equipment are packed away and we have our medal presentation back at the Marist Shed.
 All the boys are required to support their fellow rowers and use the day to observe what occurs as it does get very hectic as the season goes on and there is no time for delays or confusion - races start on time whether we are at the start or not.

 7. Please bring a hat, water, sunscreen, food and warm clothing as it can be a demanding day in the cold / sun.
 And don't forget a chair.